 Family Schedule Board

 Because the boys are older now, a kid chore chart isn’t necessary however I do keep a whiteboard in our kitchen with all the tasks that need to be done that day.
 As tasks get done, we erase them.

 So, find yourself a ‘family central zone‘ and announce your chores.
 A whiteboard is a great tool.
 You can even list tasks in different colors assigning a color for each member of the family.

 Finally, if there is one thing I can’t stress enough, it’s this: get organized and stay organized.
-If I have to clean around clutter, it would definitely take me much longer to get my home clean.
+If I have to clean around clutter, it would take me much longer to clean my home.

 My hope is that by creating a daily chore schedule you will be able to free up your weekends and spend that time with friends and family.
 So, let’s get working to clean your home.

 Lastly, let me know how you are doing with your cleaning routine by leaving them in the comments below.
 I’d love to hear from you.